kelseamann/semantic-UI/README.md

 ## How Semantic Metadata Works

-Your components use a **three-layer system** to automatically generate rich metadata for AI tooling.
-Let's break down exactly how it works using the Button component as an example.
+Your components use an **intelligent inference system** to automatically generate rich metadata for AI tooling, plus a **hierarchical context system** to track visual parents and wrappers.
+Let's break down exactly how it works.

-### Layer 1: Auto-Inference ✨
+### Auto-Inference from PatternFly Props ✨

 The library **automatically infers** semantic properties from PatternFly props you're already using: